charleslemaire0/TeenAstro/UniversalMainUnit/README.md

 ### Hardware support

-The software is tested on an ESP32 development board, and on a Teensy4.
+The software is tested on an ESP32 development board, and on a Teensy4 (Board 250).
 It is built with PlatformIO, either with the command line tools or through VSCode.
 On the ESP32, it is possible to use JTAG with its excellent breakpoint and watch capabilities.
-The low-level accesses to the motor drivers through SPI (TMC5160) have been only briefly tested.

 ### Design choices